cydriclopez/docker-ng-dev/README.md

 ### Why Angular?

 I have gotten to like Angular for PWA app dev.
-In Angular to include the scaffolding for a PWA project just takes [one command](https://web.dev/creating-pwa-with-angular-cli/).
+In Angular to include the scaffolding code for a PWA project just takes [one command](https://web.dev/creating-pwa-with-angular-cli/).
 Here is [more info](https://angular.io/guide/service-worker-intro) on Angular PWA.
 Angular is a [Single Page App](https://en.wikipedia.org/wiki/Single-page_application) (SPA) web framework that has the semblance of the classic fat-client app but using web technology (HTML, JavaScript, & CSS).

 Angular is a [Nodejs](https://nodejs.org/en/) project.
 Nodejs is required to run Angular for development.
 Installing and running Nodejs is made more convenient using Docker.

+Node or Nodejs are often interchanged.
+Node.js is the project site where as Node is the software package for the JavaScript runtime built on Chrome's V8 JavaScript engine.
+There is now the [Deno project](https://deno.land/) for running JavaScript and TypeScript (natively with no transpiling).

+In Angular code is written in [TypeScript](https://angular.io/guide/typescript-configuration#typescript-configuration) that is then transpiled into JavaScript for running in the browser.

-The static files generated in the folder ***dist/project-name*** and hosted in a web server is all that is needed to run the app.
+The Angular compiler generates static files in the folder ***dist/project-name*** which when hosted in a web server is all that is needed to run the app in the browser.
 Data communication is via JSON API, WebSocket, or gRPC.
 Angular these days can also use [Server-side Rendering](https://angular.io/guide/universal).

 This tutorial is mostly about 1.) creating the Angular docker image and, 2.) adding an alias command in the ***~/.bashrc*** file.
 It is a 2-step process that I stretched into 5 steps for clarity.